ShubhamRJ/ShubhamRJ.github.io/_posts/2023-07-28-The Art of Frontend Engineering.md

         3. [❗️Must] Testing frameworks - Jest, Enzyme, React Testing Library etc.
         4. CSS frameworks - styled-components, css-in-js, css-modules etc.
    6. #### CI/CD
    [❗️Must] Git and Docker are the must-know and ubiquitous to software engineering in general.
-Apart from these, <strong>following are good-to-know only</strong> for frontend engineering <i>(I say good-to-know as the CI/CD varies a lot from org to orgs and each one will have its own learning curve)</i>:
+Apart from these, <strong>following are good-to-know only</strong> for frontend engineering <i>(I say good-to-know as the CI/CD varies a lot from org-to-org and each one will have its own learning curve.
+You'll learn most of it on the job but knowing the concepts behind any makes it easier for you to understand all variants of it)</i>:
       1. Cloud - AWS (preferably and most-used), GCP, Azure etc. Personally, I have never had to know the whole cloud - most of it is taken care of by infrastructure teams.
 But, being frontend-focused in this article, the following are good-to-know:
          1. Cloud buckets and versioning.
          2. Content Delivery Network (CDN) - CloudFront, Akamai etc.